US STOCKS-S&P 500 caps off strongest week in five years

 “The market was looking for an excuse to roll over and Russia headlines would do it.
 You’ve had such a rally for the week, and people have been looking for an excuse to take profits heading into the weekend,” said Dennis Dick, a proprietary trader at Bright Trading LLC in Las Vegas.

+A market correction sparked by inflation concerns earlier in February raised fears that a nine-year bull market had ended, but data on consumer prices and retail sales this week left investors less worried.

-Investors snapped up shares of Johnson & Johnson, Abbvie and Pfizer, all up more than 1.4 percent and supporting the S&P 500 more than any other stocks.
+Investors on Friday snapped up shares of Johnson & Johnson , Abbvie and Pfizer, all up more than 1.4 percent and supporting the S&P 500 more than any other stocks.

 A strong fourth-quarter reporting season and deep corporate tax cuts introduced this year have led analysts to increase their estimates for 2018 S&P 500 earnings growth to 19 percent from 12 percent in early January.